Earth Activist Training (Full PDC)

 Course Objectives and Content

 Earth Activist Training (EAT) is an intensive course combining theory with practical hands-on learning.
 Completion of the course earns participants a Permaculture Design Certificate (PDC) – the foundation for further permaculture work and study and a prerequisite for the Diploma in Permaculture Design.
 Participants will learn Permaculture design principles & techniques.
 The course includes lectures, discussions, hands-on learning, slideshows, Earth-based rituals, and design projects.
 We will examine the underlying assumptions of the current culture of consumerism and economic globalisation, and encourage exploration of ways to contribute to the emergence of a culture of sustainability, compassion and equity.
 The PDC covers a broad range of subjects to provide a holistic overview of Permaculture systems and sustainable living.
-Some of the topics / themes to be covered are:
+Some of the topics / themes that we cover are:

-- Principles of permaculture
+- Principles & Ethics of permaculture

-- Ecological planning & design methods
+- Ecological planning, mapping & design methods

 - Organic food production and food security